Essie Justice Group is hiring a

 Develop templates, guidelines, and other reference tools to support staff in executing their responsibilities.

 Collaborate with senior finance staff in assessing the efficacy of internal financial policies and procedures and recommend and draft updates, as needed.

 Research new tools or vendors to support efficient processes and lead in implementation as delegated.

 Team Leadership - Manage and evaluate team members and processes for success.

 Who We’re Looking For

-The Senior Policy Associate is a full-time exempt position.
-This position is supervised by the Director of Campaigns & Advocacy.
-The salary for this position is between $85,000-$95,000 depending on experience with full medical, dental and vision benefits, optional 401(k), a substantial vacation package, and a monthly personal wellness stipend.
-The position will be based in either Los Angeles or Oakland.
+The Finance Manager is a full-time, salaried, exempt position.
+This position is supervised by the Director of Operations & Finance.
+The salary for this position is between $85,000-$95,000 depending on experience with full medical, dental, and vision benefits, optional 401(k), a substantial vacation package, and a monthly personal wellness stipend.
+The position is based in one of Essie’s offices in Oakland or Los Angeles, California.
 All Essie staff are required to be vaccinated against Covid-19, with limited exceptions for medical or religious reasons.

 Please prepare (1) a personal, specific, and thoughtful cover letter to the “Essie Hiring Committee” addressing why you would like to work for Essie and (2) a resume.
 Submit both items through our hiring portal (https://essiejusticegroup.bamboohr.com/jobs).